wojciechc1/DataSet_maker/README.md

 ```
 ---
 ## Configuration Options:
-- queries: List of search queries.
+- `queries`: List of search queries.
-- base_directory: Base folder to save datasets.
+- `base_directory`: Base folder to save datasets.
-- folder_name: Name of the subfolder for current dataset.
+- `folder_name`: Name of the subfolder for current dataset.
-- num_images: Number of images per query.
+- `num_images`: Number of images per query.
-- headless: Boolean, whether to run Chrome in headless mode.
+- `headless`: Boolean, whether to run Chrome in headless mode.
-- reset_folder: Boolean, whether to clear the folder before downloading.
+- `reset_folder`: Boolean, whether to clear the folder before downloading.

 ---
 ## Metadata